 Most Members of the TRIPS Council seem to agree that the priority needs assessment process is an essential stocktaking exercise for all LDCs, not only in order to attract IPRTA but also simply as a developmental and governance exercise.
 Undertaking this process not only identifies the major shortcomings of an LDC's legal and institutional framework for the protection of IP, but it also has the potential to create political momentum for the LDC to actively engage in the multilateral system and improve its IP systems.
-Therefore, undertaking a priority needs assessment is viewed as having an essential role to play in encouraging LDCs to implement TRIPS.
-It must be remembered, however, that the TRIPS Council Decision of 2005 introduced the quasi-requirement for LDCs to submit their priority needs assessments 'preferably by 1 January 2008' and the requirement was virtually ignored.
-50 In other words, failing to enforce deadlines does not lead to enhanced compliance.
-We therefore propose that if a second extension is granted, a more binding timeframe - for instance stating a deadline for compliance 'by no later than' instead of the more hortatory language of 'preferably by' - should be introduced.
-Importantly, we also propose that the new deadline be more closely linked to the individual LDC's entitlement to request IPRTA under Article 67.
-As the completion of a priority needs assessment takes a considerable time, the deadline should be reasonable (e.g. at least 2-3 years).
-This requirement has several advantages, not least of which is that it would ensure that all LDCs have undertaken an internal stocktaking exercise within a reasonable period.
-Furthermore, this requirement would also deprive some developed countries from making the well-worn argument that they cannot provide IPRTA as the LDC has not yet prioritized or even thoroughly internalized its IP management system.
+Therefore, undertaking a priority needs assessment is viewed as having an essential role to play in encouraging LDCs to implement the TRIPS Agreement.

+The TRIPS Council Decision of 2005 introduced the quasi-requirement for LDCs to submit their priority needs assessments 'preferably by 1 January 2008' and the requirement was virtually ignored by most LDCs.
+63 The latest TRIPS Council Decision of 2013 does not contain any provision referring to these priority needs assessments.
+We therefore advocate that the WTO Members should revitalise the priority needs assessment process.
+Although it will not have an immediate impact on the 26 LDCs that have not yet submitted their priority needs assessments, it might be an important signal to set a new deadline for submission (as the completion of a priority needs assessment takes a considerable time, the deadline should be reasonable, e.g. at least two to three years).
+The conduction of a priority needs assessment should be more closely linked to the individual LDC's entitlement to request IPRTA under Article 67.
+This would ensure that as many LDCs as possible will undergo an internal stocktaking exercise within a reasonable period.
+Furthermore, it would also deprive some developed countries from making the well-worn argument that they cannot provide IPRTA as the LDC has not yet prioritized or even thoroughly internalized its IP management system.

 However, the situation cannot be resolved simply through the introduction of a requirement for LDCs to submit a priority needs assessment.
-As mentioned above, at present the scope and quality of the priority needs assessment process is varied and results of priority needs assessments differ in their scope, depth, breadth and quality.
-Therefore, if the TRIPS Council is to consider this proposal it must also establish minimal assessment standards and best-practice guidelines for the conduct and submission of priority needs assessments.
-Another issue to be addressed is the human capital and financial resources required to complete a priority needs assessment.
-It is clear that many LDCs would need considerable expert advice and financial support in order to undertake a priority needs assessment, provision of which the TRIPS Council should also discuss.
+As mentioned above, at present the scope and quality of the priority needs assessment process are varied and results of priority needs assessments differ in their scope, depth, breadth and quality.
+Therefore, the WTO Members should also consider establishing minimal assessment standards and best-practice guidelines for the conduct and submission of priority needs assessments.
+The WTO Secretariat has already commissioned a guidebook for LDCs on how to use technical and financial assistance for implementation of the TRIPS Agreement.
+Such initiatives should be further strengthened.